Ceoptera: Discovery and naming

 In 2006, a set of rocks with protruding fossilized bones was noticed by a team of palaeontologists on Cladach a'Ghlinne, a beach north of Elgol on the Isle of Skye in Scotland.
 Fossils of this site are considered to be part of the Kilmaluag Formation, dated to the Middle Jurassic.
-The site was administered by the Scottish Natural Heritage as a Site of Special Scientific Interest, disallowing the disturbance of rocks on the clifface, and the land was owned by a private trust.
+The site was administered by the Scottish Natural Heritage as a Site of Special Scientific Interest, disallowing the disturbance of rocks on the cliff face, and the land was owned by a private trust.
 However, permission was granted by both parties for collection of the specimen as it had fallen naturally onto the beach.
-Care was taken in returning the specimen to the Natural History Museum in London, England as it was very fragile.
+Care was taken in returning the specimen to the Natural History Museum in London, England, as it was very fragile.
 Preparation, the process of removing the fossils from the surrounding rock (the matrix), proved difficult.
-The limestone matrix was especially hard, fossils within were very fragile; twelve months of acid preparation were necessary.
+The limestone matrix was especially hard and the fossils within were very fragile; twelve months of acid preparation were necessary.
 Many remains were still embedded in the rock after this point, and CT scanning was necessary to visualize and study them.

-The discovery was considered significant, as pterosaur fossils from the Middle Jurassic are extremely rare.
-Most of the knowledge on pterosaurs comes from specimens preserved in lagerstätten sites, which have an exceptional capacity for preservation, localized within the Late Jurassic and Early Cretaceous.
-Contrastingly, there is a paucity remains from other points in time, especially the Early and Middle Jurassic, a critical point in pterosaur evolution.
-As only the fourth Middle Jurassic pterosaur known from an associated skeleton rather than an individual bone, the Kilmalaug specimen was considered to be important to pterosaur research.
+Most knowledge about pterosaurs comes from specimens preserved in lagerstätten sites, which have an exceptional capacity for preservation, localized within the Late Jurassic and Early Cretaceous.
+Contrastingly, there is a paucity of remains from other points in time, especially the Early and Middle Jurassic, a critical point in pterosaur evolution.
+The Kilmaluag specimen, later Ceoptera, was only the fourth Middle Jurassic pterosaur known from an associated skeleton rather than an individual bone.
 Additionally, it is the most complete pterosaur found in the United Kingdom since Dimorphodon was discovered by Mary Anning in the early 1800s.
 The specimen, catalogued as NHMUK PV R37110, is preserved on three blocks, and consists of four torso vertebrae, a single tail vertebra, two other poorly preserved vertebrae of uncertain position, fragments of the sternum and pelvis, a complete scapulocoracoid, and several bones from the left forelimb and hindlimb.

-The fossil material was first mentioned in a 2019 conference abstract, later in a 2020 review of the fossil vertebrae fauna of the Kilmaluag Formation, and in a 2022 academic preprint.
+The fossil material was first mentioned in a 2019 conference abstract, and later in a 2020 review of the fossil vertebrae fauna of the Kilmaluag Formation.
 In 2024, Elizabeth Martin-Silverstone and her colleagues described the specimen as the new genus and species Ceoptera evansae in a study published in the Journal of Vertebrate Paleontology.
 The generic name, "Ceoptera", combines the Scottish Gaelic word "cheò"/"ceò" (pronounced "ki-yo"), referencing the common Gaelic name for the Isle of Skye, Eilean a' Cheò (meaning "Isle of Mist"), and the Latin word "ptera", meaning "wing".
-The specific name, "evansae", honours British paleontologist Susan E. Evans for her scientific contributions as well her role in introducing the team to the Skye locality and facilitating the discovery.
+The specific name, "evansae", honours British paleontologist Susan E. Evans for her scientific contributions as well as her role in introducing the team to the Skye locality and facilitating the discovery.
 It is only the second pterosaur named from Scotland, after Dearc in 2022.